-We are providing the following information analyzing the relationship among items reported in the Pay Versus Performance Table in accordance with Item 402(v) of Regulation S-K. Please read "Compensation Discussion and Analysis" for more information about our Compensation Committee's pay-for-performance philosophy and the ways in which the committee structures our NEOs' compensation opportunities to align with corporate performance.
+We are providing the following information depicting the relationship among items reported in the Pay Versus Performance Table in accordance with Item 402(v) of Regulation S-K. Note that any cash compensation paid to our NEOs by our Former Manager during 2020 is not included in the amounts of Compensation Actually Paid reflected in the graphs below.
+Please read "Compensation Discussion and Analysis" for more information about our Compensation Committee's pay-for-performance philosophy and the ways in which the committee structures our NEOs' compensation opportunities to align with corporate performance.